bcgov/gwells/README.md

 ## Local development

-To run this project in your development machine, follow these steps:
+To run this project in your development machine, ensure that Python 3.5 is installed, then follow these steps:

 1. (optional) Create and activate a [virtualenv](https://virtualenv.pypa.io/) (you may want to use [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/)).